 - Implement punch restrictions (e.g. disallow early punching)

 Affordable Care Act

-Attendance on Demand™ has one of the easiest and most intuitive Affordable Care Act products on the market: Visual ACA (link to Visual ACA article).
+Attendance on Demand™ has one of the easiest and most intuitive Affordable Care Act products on the market: Visual ACA.
 Save time and reduce costs by:

 - Managing employee status determination